-Issuer's outlook for the financial year ending 2021
+Issuer's outlook for the financial year ending 2022

-Amid the disruptions faced by the Group, the Issuer paid its bondholders the full interest that was due in April 2020.
-Furthermore, in view of the measures undertaken by the Group, the projections outlined above and the cash reserves accumulated by the Group in the past years, the directors are of the opinion that the Issuer will have the necessary funds to finance the interest falling due in April 2021 and going forward.
+Amid the disruptions faced by the Group, the Issuer paid its bondholders the full interest that was due in April 2021.
+Furthermore, in view of the measures undertaken by the Group, the projections outlined above and the cash reserves available to the Group, the directors are of the opinion that the Issuer will have the necessary funds to finance the interest falling due in April 2022 and going forward.
+The board of the issuer, having reviewed the group's three-year cashflow forecast, further confirms this statement.